sensible-hq/sensible-docs/readme-sync/v0/integrations/SDK quickstarts/quickstart-node.md

 const request = await sensible.extract({
       path: ("./contract.pdf"),
       documentType: "sensible_instruct_basics",
-      environment: "development" // see Javascript SDK reference for configuration options });
+      environment: "development" // see Node SDK reference for configuration options });
-const results = await sensible.waitFor(request); // waitFor is optional if you configure  a webhook console.log(results); // see Javascript SDK reference to convert results from JSON to Excel
+const results = await sensible.waitFor(request); // waitFor is optional if you configure  a webhook console.log(results); // see Node SDK reference to convert results from JSON to Excel
 ```

 ## Classify